SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/azure/azure_windows.md

 2. Navigate to `Home` > `Event Hubs` > `company-eventhub` > `mysql-event - Shared access policies`
     -  From there, you can create a **policy** (e.g. `sekoiaio`) with the claims `Listen`
-    - b.
-Once created, click on the policy and save the **Connection string-primary key**, to be sent to Sekoia.io.
+    - Once created, click on the policy and save the **Connection string-primary key**, to be sent to Sekoia.io

 5. Navigate to `Home`> `Event Hubs`> `company-eventhub`> `mysql-event - Consumer groups`.
     - From there, you can create a **consumer group** (e.g. `sekoiaio`).